EconomistDigitalSolutions/aws-key-rotator/README.md

         .then(() => { /* your 'on success' code here */ })
         .catch((err) => { /* your 'on failure' code here */ });
     ```

+## Error Handling
+If any error occurs as part of the call to the `rotateKeys` method then the `KeyRotator` will cease processing, perform some clean-up and return the error to the caller in the form of a rejected `Promise` containing the error.

+Any errors that occur after the user's existing key(s) have been retrieved will trigger a clean-up stage that attempts to delete any inactive keys from the list of existing keys.
+AWS restricts users to having at most 2 Access Keys at any one time therefore rotation will fail if 2 keys are present as a new key cannot be created.
+Deleting inactive keys ensures that the `KeyRotator` can "self-heal" from this state and should allow it run successfully on its next attempt.

+Additionally, if the user-defined `NewKeyHandler` function returns a rejected `Promise`, indicating that the required handling failed, then the `KeyRotator` will delete the newly created Access Key ensuring that the user is not left with an unusable, active Access Key.

+This ensures that any errors that occur during key rotation will not result in the user's access keys being left in a bad state (e.g. no active keys, 2 different active keys, etc.).

 # API